 It’s Not You, It’s Mean

-Breakups took up a month already (JUNE 2019), but it can still like Bad Times at Advent Heights.
+Breakups took up a month already (JUNE 2019), but it can still feel like Bad Times at Advent Heights.
 Worst possible timing or what?

 Once In a Lifetime comes right out and entitles their boo-hoo “A Christmas Tragedy.”
 Tinkly folk that plucks the strings deftly, if a bit too sweetly.